 Queens Brain Injury Lawyers

-Suffering a serious brain injury can have life-altering consequence for not only your life but also the lives of your spouse, children and other close family members.
-Traumatic brain injuries (TBIs) and acquired brain injuries (ABIs) can vary in their severity, but due to the nature of the injury they should always be taken extremely seriously.
+Brain injuries are among the most common types of serious injuries sustained in the United States.
+The Centers for Disease Control and Prevention (CDC) has labeled concussions as a “silent epidemic”—with approximately four million being sustained nationwide each year.
+Suffering a serious brain injury can have life-altering consequences for not only your life but also the lives of your spouse, children, and other close family members.
+Traumatic brain injuries (TBIs) and acquired brain injuries (ABIs) can vary in their severity, but due to the nature of the injury, they should always be taken extremely seriously.

 What Types of Brain Injuries Are There?

-While the severity of brain injuries is determined along a continuum, there are two main classes of brain injuries: those caused by a trauma (TBI) and those that develop or are acquired due to a bodily condition or medical event (ABI).
+While the severity of brain injuries is determined along a continuum, there are two main classes of brain injuries: those caused by trauma (TBI) and those that develop or are acquired due to a bodily condition or medical event (ABI).
 Traumatic brain injuries themselves can be segmented into two main categories: closed-head injuries and penetrating injuries.

-- Penetrating Brain Injury: A penetrating brain injury occurs when a foreign object penetrates the skull and enters into the intra-cranial space.
+- Penetrating Brain Injury: A penetrating brain injury occurs when a foreign object penetrates the skull and enters into the intracranial space.
 Damage from this type of brain injury is often in a straight line that follows the path the object took through the brain.
 A gunshot wound to the head where the bullet passes through the skull is an example of a penetrating brain injury.

 In contrast, ABIs can occur or develop after a medical event like a stroke, tumor, hypoxia, apoxia, and other conditions.
 In short, medical events that deprive the brain of oxygen or blood can result in serious, permanent injuries and impairments.